Dr Miltos Hadjiosif

 About me

-I studied for an MA (Hons) Psychology and an MSc Social Anthropology at the University of Edinburgh, where the seeds for my interdisciplinary approach to psychotherapy were planted.
-I taught statistics to undergraduates at the University of Edinburgh, got heavily involved in student radio, and worked in the music industry for several years, before undertaking a Doctorate in Psychotherapeutic & Counselling Psychology at the University of Surrey, on a full scholarship from the A.S.
+I studied Psychology and Social Anthropology at the University of Edinburgh, where the seeds for my interdisciplinary approach to psychotherapy were planted.
+I was involved in student radio and worked in the music industry for several years, before undertaking a Doctorate in Psychotherapeutic & Counselling Psychology at the University of Surrey, on a full scholarship from the A.S.
 Onassis Foundation.

 Area of expertise

-Gaining prescription rights: A qualitative survey mapping the views of UK counselling and clinical psychologists.
+Dr Alice Horton (2022).
+Gaining Prescription Rights: A qualitative survey mapping the views of UK Counselling and Clinical Psychologists.